Romani people in Romania: Religion

 According to the 2011 census, 69.9% of Roma are Orthodox Christians, 18.4% Pentecostals, 3.8% Roman Catholics, 3% Reformed, 1.1% Greek Catholics, 0.9% Baptists, 0.8% Seventh-Day Adventists, while the rest belong to other religions such as Islam and Lutheranism.

 Cultural influence

 Notable Romanian Romani musicians and bands include Grigoraş Dinicu, Johnny Răducanu, Ion Voicu, Taraf de Haïdouks, Connect-R and Nicole Cherry.

-The musical genre manele, a part of Romanian pop culture, is often sung by Romani singers in Romania and has been influenced in part by Romani music, but mostly by Oriental music brought in Romania from Turkey during the 19th century.
-Romanian public opinion about the subject varies from support to outright condemnation.
+The musical genre manele, a part of Romanian pop culture, is often sung by Romani singers in Romania and has been influenced in part by Romani music, but mostly by Oriental music brought to Romania from Turkey in the 19th century.
+Romanian public opinion on the subject varies from support to outright condemnation.

-Romanian Roma are associated with vampires and have thought to brought the myth to Eastern Europe from their ancient homeland India.
+Cornmeal is a popular food among Romanian Roma.
+Other famous foods among Romanian Roma are Şah Hai Mas (cabbage and meat), bândăreș (pork loin seasoned with garlic) and săviacul, a traditional pie made with telemea cheese.

+Romani people are said to have brought the belief in vampires to Romania.
+Romanian Roma believe in mullo.

+Another folklore among Romanian Roma is the belief in the werewolf.

+Witchcraft and fortune-telling are common practices among the Romani community in Romania.

+Metalworking (coppersmiths, blacksmiths), animal selling, horse dealing, bear training and entertainment (dancers, musicians) are among the traditional Romani jobs in Romania.